patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/zach.jpg)

 Note:
-Thanks to that addon, I met Zach Lieberman. **have to add Zach's wife's name here**
+Thanks to that addon, I met Molmol Kuo and Zach Lieberman. **have to add Zach's wife's name here**

 --